swkeever/skies.dev/content/platform-product/index.md

 The platform you provide doesn't have to what your company is known for either.
-Many companies like [Reddit](https://www.reddit.com/dev/api/) and [Twitter](https://developer.twitter.com/en/docs) offer an external API for which customers can interact with their services.
+Many companies like [Reddit](https://www.reddit.com/dev/api/) and [Twitter](https://developer.twitter.com/en/docs) offer an external API that developers can use to build apps that interact with Reddit's and Twitter's services.

 I'm curious to know what you think.